top of page

 Professional Bio

+Patricia Callahan is an expert in heart solutions.
+She is known for helping people replace fear and hopelessness with peace and confidence.
 Patricia was born and raised in San Diego, California, and has been immersed in the field of mental and physical well-being since 1996.
 She has worked with people living with HIV and AIDS, people impacted by cancer, and in addition to her private counseling practice, she currently provides social and emotional support for Medicare patients and hospital employees at a major Dallas Hospital.
+Patricia Callahan is a Licensed Clinical Social Worker based in Texas.
+She received her Masters of Science in Social Work from the University of Texas at Austin and has been practicing for over 15 years.
+She is also a member of the National Association of Social Workers.

 My Story

 During that time, I was also participating in conference calls where the facilitator would work with people using principals of unconditional love and acceptance.
-People's connections in their brains changed when they felt loved and accepted in the face of admitting things that were often quite painful.
+I witnessed people's connections in their brains change when they felt loved and accepted in the face of admitting things that were often quite painful.
 I participated in the calls for a few years until I finally got up the courage to go to a weekend workshop being put on by the author of the principals that was being held in Dallas.
+While holding me in his arms like a baby, he told me that I thought I had to be sick, but I didn't.
+I actually got to be happy and live life.
+When he said that, I saw an image of the life I had been living away from everyone and everything and then one of being a part of the world again and feeling loved and connected.
+That seemed like the happier choice, so I believed him.

 After the workshop, I stayed in the home of one of the participants.
 I agreed not to ask her to change anything in her environment – perfume, cleaning products, laundry soap etc. Every time I got afraid of a smell, I had to call someone and tell them I was afraid.
 This wasn't easy, but I kept doing it, and it worked!
 It became clear to me that I had transferred past fears from my relationship and other things to smells.
 Within a few short months, I had moved to Dallas into a regular apartment and had rejoined society.
 My symptoms didn't go away overnight, but I now knew they weren't going to kill me.